Refinitiv/Real-Time-SDK/Java/README.md

 #### Encryption Support

-This release supports encryption for TLS 1.2.
+This release supports encryption using TLS 1.2.

 ##### Generating a keystore file
-The **keystore** file is used to contain your own private keys and public key certificates which is used for SSL/TLS handshake with server certificates to create an encrypted connection type.
-If you do not need to include your own private keys, the API will automatically use the cacerts file as your keystore file.
+The **keystore** file can contain custom private keys and public key certificates (including your server certificate) that are used in TLS handshake to establish an encrypted connection.
+By default, the API will automatically use the cacerts file as your keystore file.
 The **cacerts** file comes with your java installation.
-If you do need to [create your own keystore file](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html), please follow industry standard instructions.
+If you create your own keystore file, please follow industry [standard instructions](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html) to do so.
+This custom keystore file must be specified an input into API to successfully connect to the encrypted server.

 ### Interoperability